Finally the Truth about the Rise of the West

 “Fortunately, a few unapologetic defenders of Western civilization can still be found.
 In How the West Won, Rodney Stark details how and why the vital aspects of modernity—defined here as a combination of sensible economic arrangements, political freedoms and scientific knowledge—developed in the West rather than elsewhere.
 In the process he adds considerably to the content of the old Western Civ courses, which would often discreetly ignore the contribution of Christianity and neglect practical matters such as advances in technology and banking.” —Wall Street Journal

 “Exposes gaping holes in the prevailing narrative . . .
 Stark sets out to critique, and, in some instances, demolish several widespread mythologies about the West’s development. . . .
-In making these points, Stark is happy to engage in the deeply politically incorrect exercise of comparing developments in the West to that of other civilizations.
-His analysis suggests that if a culture does not embody a robust conception of reason and free will—not to mention a conception of God to whom these characteristics are also attributed—then its road to freedom, economic prosperity, and human flourishing is going to be very difficult indeed.
-Espousing such views won’t win you tenure in the contemporary academy.
-That, however, doesn’t weaken the saliency of such perspectives.” —Crisis
+In making these points, Stark is happy to engage in the deeply politically incorrect exercise of comparing developments in the West to that of other civilizations.” —Crisis

 Praise for Rodney Stark